BlockchainCommons/developer-web-site/_pages/xid.md

 Also see the transcript on our [XID Presentation page](/xid/presentation/)

-We expect to expand on this topic more in the future!
-If you'd like to support its development, please <a href="mailto:team@blockchaincommons.com">contact us</a>!

 ## Links

 * [**BCR-2024-010: XID: Extensible Identifiers](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2024-010-xid.md) (Blockchain Commons Research Document)